Neural Control Systems: Introduction

 The control system in our model is in discrete time and deterministic.
 This is one of the many options among those which have been studied in optimal control theory.
 Dynamic programming and the Bellman optimality principle have been used to determine a set of optimal controls which minimise a total cost along a trajectory in discrete time, where each control determines the next state and entails a cost.
-If transitions from one state to the next are probabilistic rather than deterministic one speaks of \emph{Markov Decision Problems} or \emph{Reinforcement Learning}, the latter being a popular sub-field of machine learning.
-Incidentally, reinforcement learning has also attained the goal of establishing a link between machine learning and control theory, something which we equally achieve in this work in a deterministic setup.
-Control systems in continuous time represent a valid and heavily researched alternative to the control systems in discrete time that we consider.
-In contrast, non-deterministic optimal control in continuous time leads to the Hamilton-Jacobi-Bellman (HJB) equation, a non-linear second order PDE which characterises the optimal policy, namely the function which determines the next optimal control as a function of the current state and the optimal control.
-Conversely, deterministic optimal control leads to the maximum principle, which was introduced by Pontryagin (\cite{neustadt1962mathematical}), and which holds both in continuous time and in discrete time.
-Unlike the HJB equation, the optimal principle is an ODE (or a difference equation in time in the case of discrete time systems) which characterises optimal trajectories.
+Deterministic optimal control leads to the maximum principle, which was introduced by Pontryagin (\cite{neustadt1962mathematical}), and which holds both in continuous time and in discrete time.
+The maximum principle is an ODE (or a difference equation in time in the case of discrete time systems) which characterises optimal trajectories.
 Interestingly, in our attempt of drawing a link between control theory and machine learning, we show how the assumptions we make lead to results which are coherent with Pontryagin's maximum principle.